Cross-Resolution SAR Target Detection Using Structural Hierarchy Adaptation and Reliable Adjacency Alignment: Experiments and Analysis

 \subsubsection{Quantitative comparisons}

 From the quantitative results in Table~\ref{tab:aircraft} and Table~\ref{tab:vehicle}, it is clear that the performance of Faster RCNN without domain adaptation is significantly lower than that of other methods.
-This demonstrates that discrepancies across resolutions can lead to a marked decline in SAR target detection performance.
-Moreover, five cross-domain detection methods perform significantly better than the baseline Faster RCNN, validating the feasibility and effectiveness of domain adaptation-based approaches in cross-domain target detection tasks.
+This demonstrates that discrepancies across resolutions can lead to a substantial decline in SAR target detection performance.
+Moreover, domain adaptive detection methods consistently outperform the baseline Faster RCNN, thus validating the feasibility and effectiveness of domain adaptation-based approaches for cross-domain target detection tasks.

-According to Table~\ref{tab:aircraft}, HSANet and DAF perform poorly in the Aircraft LR→HR and Aircraft HR→LR tasks.
+{According to the meter-level cross-resolution results in Table~\ref{tab:aircraft}, HSANet and DAF perform poorly in the Aircraft LR→HR and Aircraft HR→LR tasks.
 This is because these cross-resolution detection tasks involve a greater diversity in target scales, which increases the challenge of cross-resolution target detection.
-In contrast, the proposed \ourmethod outperforms the other four SOTA cross-domain detection methods across all evaluation metrics.
-This not only highlights the effectiveness of \ourmethod in cross-resolution detection tasks, but also further validates its robustness and performance advantages in addressing resolution distribution discrepancies.
-In the Aircraft LR→HR task, \ourmethod achieves over a 25\% improvement in Recall, Precision, and F1 score compared to the second-best method, GPANet.
-For the Aircraft LR→HR task, our method achieves over a 28\% improvement in Precision, while for the Aircraft HR→LR task, the improvement is approximately 13\%.
-These results demonstrate that our method significantly enhances the detector's discriminability.
-This is achieved by aligning feature distributions effectively by \ourda and effectively selecting high-quality discriminative instances by \ouradja.
+In contrast, the proposed \ourmethod outperforms the other detection methods across all evaluation metrics.
+This not only highlights the effectiveness of \ourmethod in cross-resolution detection, but also further demonstrates its robustness and performance advantages in addressing resolution distribution discrepancies.
+For the meter-level cross-resolution Aircraft LR→HR and HR→LR tasks, \ourmethod achieves improvements of more than 14~\% in Recall, mAP, and F1 score, and approximately 4~\% in Precision, compared with the second-best method.
+These results indicate that our method significantly enhances the detector’s transferability and discriminability for the cross-resolution detection task.
+This is achieved by aligning feature distributions effectively by \ourda and transferring high-quality, discriminative semantics via \ouradja.}